Cold-A-Muse/VU27/README.md

 VU27
 ====

-All my python assignments
-Please don't just Copy 'n' paste this code but use it to guide you to the right answers :)
+Please don't just Copy 'n' paste this code but use it to guide you to the right answers :')